The Double Demons of Depression and Addiction

 Treatment Options for Depression and Addiction

-If you or a woman you love is having problems with drug abuse, alcohol dependency or mental illness, women’s drug rehab may be the answer.
-Remember that recovery from addiction and alcohol abuse treatment means learning how to cope with intensely emotional situations, and identifying when you need help and support.
-Treatment for addiction relapse, counseling and aftercare can help you do this, so please call us today.
-Destination Hope: The Women’s Program is a full service addiction and women’s health treatment facility in Florida for women who suffer from substance abuse and behavioral health issues.
+If you or a person you love is having problems with drug abuse, alcohol dependency or mental illness, a specialized dual diagnosis treatment program may be the answer.
+Remember that recovery from addiction and alcohol abuse treatment means learning how to cope with intensely emotional situations and identifying when you need help and support.

 Destination Hope is a full-service addiction and behavioral health treatment facility in Florida for people who suffer from substance abuse and behavioral health issues.
 We are a program dedicated to clinical effectiveness in both substance abuse and mental health treatment.
 The first step is making the call and we look forward to helping you manage your disease.

 - Common Forms of Co-Occurring Disorders that Need Dual Diagnosis

 - What Is Dual Diagnosis Treatment?

 - The Risks of Leaving a Dual Diagnosis Untreated

 - Dual Diagnosis: Eating Disorders and Addiction- Combating the Myths